Pacific Southwest, Region 9: Superfund

 4) Sediments in the Oxnard Industrial Drain (OID) and lagoon;

 5) The Halaco properties; and

 6) Surface water and groundwater at the site.

-2011: In June 2011, EPA and its contractors completed a focused field effort to collect data needed to better evaluate risks to birds, fish and other wildlife at the site and identify cleanup levels for contaminated soils and sediments.
-The effort included the collection and analysis of sediment, fish, and insect samples.
-As of March 2012, laboratory analysis of co-located soil and sediment samples, sediment toxicity testing ("bioassays"), and bioaccumulation modeling.
+2011 - 2015.
+In June 2011, EPA and its contractors completed a focused field effort to collect data needed to better evaluate risks to birds, fish and other wildlife at the site and identify cleanup levels for contaminated soils and sediments.
+The assessment included the collection and laboratory analysis of invertebrate and fish tissue, laboratory analysis of co-located soil and sediment samples, sediment toxicity testing ("bioassays"), and bioaccumulation modeling.
 The results are summarized in a September 2015 report titled "Baseline Ecological Risk Assessment, Remedial Investigation, Halaco Superfund Site."
 The report is available in the Documents and Reports section below.

-2010 - 2013: EPA is evaluating cleanup options for contaminated soils, sediments, and groundwater at the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
+Ongoing: EPA is evaluating cleanup options for contaminated soils, sediments, and groundwater at the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
 A technical memorandum summarizing the results of bench-scale laboratory tests conducted in 2012 and 2013 to reduce the chloride content of the waste and make the waste more attractive for reuse is included in the Documents and Reports section below.
 Additional testing is expected to begin in late 2017 to evaluate the cost and feasibility of beneficially using the waste as a partial substitute for Portland cement in ready-mix concrete.
 The testing is expected to continue into 2018.
-Cleanup is likely to be needed of the smelter property, the waste management area, the Nature Conservancy property, the lagoon area, and the groundwater.
+Cleanup is likely to be needed at the smelter property, the waste management area, the Nature Conservancy property, the lagoon area, and the groundwater.
 A cleanup proposal is expected in 2017 or 2018.

 Potentially Responsible Parties